What are the most dangerous breeds of dogs?

 While not as statistically dangerous as Pitbulls, Rottweilers take second place in risk of harm.
 According to Dogsbite.org, Rottweilers accounted for 2 of 31 dog-related fatalities in the year 2016.
-Known by their muscular bodies, Rottweilers were originally bred to drive cattle.
+Known for their muscular bodies, Rottweilers were originally bred to drive cattle.
 Today, they are used by militaries across the world and are also frequently employed as guard dogs.
 Their active nature, coupled with their muscular bodies and protective instincts, make these dogs predisposed to violence, especially when not trained properly.

 3. American Bulldog

-Similar to Rottweilers, American Bulldogs were bred as a working dog.
+Similar to Rottweilers, American Bulldogs were bred as working dogs.
 Originally bred to restrain wild boar and cattle, protect property, and kill vermin, the American Bulldog possesses a very muscular body.
 When not trained properly, these traits come to earth and can cause harm to unsuspecting people.

 4. Doberman Pinscher

 Known for their pointy ears and slender bodies, Doberman Pinschers were bred specifically to serve as guard dogs.
 Due to their protective nature and inclination to guard what they consider theirs, Doberman Pinschers can exhibit very violent tendencies if not trained properly.

 While not as common in the Southern United States, Wolfdogs are known for their erratic and dangerous behavior.
 These dogs are a hybrid of wolf and domestic dog breeds.
 Because of their close relation to wild, un-domesticate animals, they can display violent behavior similar to their wild parents.